Reasons to love factory finished timber windows

 In contrast, factory finishing is spray-applied to the windows before they are glazed, which means it thoroughly and evenly covers every surface of the windows and provides far more reliable protection in the long term.

 Another factor with in-situ painting is that unless it happens immediately after installation, there is a risk of rain saturating the timber before the paint is applied.
 This means that when it does get painted, moisture can get trapped within the window.
-Factory finishing guarantees the dry conditions needed for paint application.
+Factory finishing your timber windows guarantees the dry conditions needed for paint application.

 Modern paints need to cure as well as dry.
 Drying is simply the evaporation of the liquid from the paint, whereas curing is the molecular coalescence that achieves a long-lasting protective and flexible barrier.
 The unpredictable nature of in-situ painting means that cold, wet and damp conditions cause problems with paint curing that can permanently affect its performance and lead to premature paint failure.

-Factory finished windows mean that there is no painting to be done at the time of installation.
+Factory finished timber windows mean that there is no painting to be done at the time of installation.
 Thanks to the flexibility and breathability, the finish is highly durable and will need no further maintenance for up to 10 years.
 Even then, the maintenance recoating is trouble-free, simply requiring a wash down with a wet cloth before applying a maintenance coat on top of the existing finish.

 We offer up to a 10-year guarantee on our factory paint finish.